dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 To subscribe to a stream, an application calls `stream.SubscribeAsync(onNextAsync, onErrorAsync, onCompletedAsync)`.
 The arguments to `SubscribeAsync` can either be an object that implements the `IAsyncObserver` interface or any combination of the lambda functions to process incoming events. `SubscribeAsync` returns a [`StreamSubscriptionHandle<T>`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Core/StreamSubscriptionHandle.cs), which is an opaque handle that can be used to unsubscribe from the stream (similar in spirit to an asynchronous version of `IDisposable`).

+### Multiplicity

+An Orleans stream may have multiple producers and multiple consumers.
+A message published by a producer will be delivered to all consumers that were subscribed to the stream before the message was published.

 ### Explicit and Implicit Subsriptions

+By default, stream consumer has to explicitelly subsribe to the stream.
+This subsription would usualy be triggered by some external message that the grain (or client) receive that instructs them to subsribe.
+For example, in a chat service when user joins a chat room his grain receives a `JoinChatGroup` message with the chat name and it will cause the user grain to subscribe to this chat stream (stream of messages published to this chat).

+### Fully Managed and Reliable

 Orleans streams are **reliable** and their lifecycle is managed transparently by Orleans Streaming Runtime.
 Specifically, Orleans uses a runtime component called **Streaming Pub Sub** which serves as a rendezvous point for stream consumers and stream producers.
 Pub Sub tracks all stream subscriptions, persists them, and matches stream consumers with stream producers.
 In addition to Pub Sub, Orleans Streaming Runtime delivers events from producers to consumers, manages all runtime resources allocated to actively used streams, and transparently garbage collects runtime resources from unused streams.

+### Grains and Orleans clients

 Orleans streams work **uniformly across grains and Orleans clients**.
 That is, exactly the same APIs can be used inside a grain and in an Orleans client to produce and consume events.
 This greatly simplifies the application logic, making special client-side APIs, such as Grain Observers, redundant.